 Sir Ronald chaired the Social Impact Investment Taskforce established under the UK’s presidency of the G8 (2013-2015), the Social Investment Task Force (2000-2010), and the Commission on Unclaimed Assets (2005-2007) and today continues to serve on a variety of boards.
 In 2012, he received the Rockefeller Foundation’s Innovation Award for innovation in social finance.
 Sir Ronald is a graduate of Oxford University, where he was President of the Oxford Union and serves as an Honorary Fellow of Exeter College.
 He has an MBA from Harvard Business School to which he was awarded a Henry Fellowship.
 In 2007, Sir Ronald published The Second Bounce of the Ball – Turning Risk into Opportunity and today is authoring a book on the “Impact Revolution.”

 In 2003, Beth joined the Clinton Foundation as its first Rwanda Country Director.
 Her work in Rwanda is profiled in an article on President Clinton in Fortune Magazine’s “The Power of Philanthropy.”
 Upon returning to the US, Beth joined the Clinton Foundation management team, leading new strategic initiatives including the Clinton Global Initiative’s $100m call-to-action for Haiti.
-Following her time with the Foundation, Beth served as a strategic advisor to a diverse range of public and private sector clients including Merck & Co., Qiagen, Paramount Pictures, Keep a Child Alive, HRH Prince Feisal of Jordan’s Generations for Peace, and the USC School of Film & Television.
+Beth has also served as Strategic Advisor to a diverse range of clients including Merck & Co., Qiagen, Paramount Pictures, HRH Prince Faisal of Jordan’s Generations for Peace and the USC School of Film & Television.
 Beth holds a BA in International Studies from Miami University and an MBA in Finance from NYU.

 Tim Cross is the founding President of YouthBuild International (YBI).
 He joined YouthBuild USA in 1996, holding several positions including Vice President of Field Services, overseeing the national domestic field operation, and then served as YouthBuild USA’s Chief Operating Officer for three years before launching YouthBuild International.